 To stay organized this summer: Re-think your daily routine

 During the school year, I get up by 5:30 am so that I can check my email, shower and be ready for the day before I head downstairs to help the kids get ready for school.
 Then I spend the next two hours getting kids up and out the door and dealing with household tasks like starting the laundry and unloading the dishwasher, so my “work day” usually starts at 8:30 am.

 But during the summer I need to change up that routine- because mornings are the only time of day that my house is quiet which means it is the perfect time for me to focus on work!

 So my summer plan is to get up at the same time- but immediately head into my home office and work until 9:30 am.
 Then I'll hop in the shower and get ready for the day.
 My kids will be instructed that my work time is off-limits (just pretend I am sleeping!) and they are free to get their own breakfast if they are up before then.

-The rest of the daytime hours are dedicated to hanging with my kids doing our summer camp at home activities, finding some time to exercise (hopefully with them!) and tackling household tasks once in a while too.
+The rest of the daytime hours are dedicated to hanging with my kids doing some fun summer activities, finding some time to exercise (hopefully with them!) and tackling household tasks once in a while too.
 But after dinner, it's back to my home office to work for another hour or two.

 Get your kids more involved with chores

 As my kids get older their ability to help out more around the house increases as well.
 During the school year, I ask them to help with dinner prep and clean up, picking up after themselves and a few other chores here and there.
 But during the summer when they have more time on their hands, they will work with me to tackle all of the household chores- from laundry to cleaning the house.